muneeran285-dev/Student-Dropout-Data-Pipeline/README.md

 # ✅ Conclusion

-This project demonstrates a complete data engineering workflow integrated with machine learning.
-It provides a structured pipeline that transforms raw data into valuable insights for predicting student academic outcomes.
+This project demonstrates a local educational data pipeline integrated with machine learning.
+It transforms raw student data into cleaned and aggregated datasets and trains a Random Forest model to predict student academic outcomes.